zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec15.md

 ## Ordered description of steps to be taken to execute the test case

-1. Create a CDS query with EDNS enabled with the DO bit set for the apex of the *Child Zone*.

-2. Create a CDNSKEY query with EDNS enabled with the DO bit set for the apex of the *Child Zone*.

-4. Retrieve all name server IP addresses for the *Child Zone* using [Method4] and [Method5] ("NS IP").

-5. Create the following empty sets:
+1. Create the following empty sets:
     1. Name server IP address and associated CDS RRset ("CDS RRsets").
 A name server IP can hold an empty RRset.
     2. Name server IP address and associated CDNSKEY RRset ("CDNSKEY RRsets").